winglang/wing/libs/wingsdk/CONTRIBUTING.md

 Dependencies can be added by editing the `.projenrc.ts` file and running `npx projen` after making the edits.
 If the dependency is a JSII library[2], you should add it to the list named `peerDeps` - otherwise, you should add it to `bundledDeps`.

-Here is an example of adding a package named "fast-json-stringify" pinned to major version 5:
+Here is an example of adding a package named "fast-json-stringify" pinned to major version 5 through the projenrc file:

 ```diff
 --- a/libs/wingsdk/.projenrc.ts